botify-labs/botify-sdk-js-middlewares/docs/middlewares/batchMiddleware.docs.md

   {...params, queries: [someQuery, someIncorrectQuery]}, (error, result) => {
     assert(error).to.be.equal({
-      ErrorCode: 400,
+      errorCode: 400,
+      errorMessage: 'Resource 1 failed',
+      errorResponse: {
-      ErrorMessage: {
+        error: {
           error_code: 34,
-        error_resource_index: 1, //Index (0-based) of the resource in error.
+          resource_index: 1, //Index (0-based) of the resource in error.
           message: 'Query is not valid',
+        },
       },
     });
     assert(result).to.be.undefined;